Prosecution rests in Sean 'Diddy' Combs' sex trafficking trial

 The Associated Press doesn’t generally identify people who say they are victims of sexual abuse unless they come forward publicly, as Cassie has done.

-After prosecutors rest on Tuesday, a defense presentation is expected to be completed by the end of the day without any witnesses.
+After prosecutors rested Tuesday, the jury was sent to lunch.
+When they return, a defense presentation was expected to be completed by the end of the day without any witnesses.

 Throughout the trial, defense lawyers have made their case for exoneration through their questioning of witnesses, including several who testified reluctantly or only after they were granted immunity from any crimes they may have committed.